 The vulnerability as described in ISO/IEC 24772-1:2024 6.61 applies to Java.

-Some data elements of Java can be shared between threads, while other data elements cannot.
-Data elements that can be shared between threads are termed shared memory or heap memory.
-All instance fields, static fields, and array elements are stored in heap memory and thus can be shared.
-Other data elements, such as local variables, formal method parameters, and exception handler parameters, are never shared between threads.
-The obvious issue is that data elements shared between threads must be synchronized to be accessed safely.
+Some data elements of Java can be shared between concurrent objects, while other data elements cannot.
+Data elements that can be shared between concurrent objects are termed shared memory or heap memory.
+All instance fields, static fields, and array elements are stored in heap memory and thus can be shared if multiple concurrent entities have access to them.
+Other data elements, such as local variables, formal method parameters, and exception handler parameters, are not shared between concurrent objects.
+As documented in ISO/IEC 24772-1:2024 6.61, data elements shared between concurrent objects must be synchronized to be accessed safely.

 Data elements that are shared between threads or executors without the use of synchronized can have their new values cached and can experience delays in writing updates.
 Other threads reading the current shared memory will get the old value until the cache value is written.
 Java provides the primitive volatile to ensure that all changes to a variable are atomic and the result is visible to all other concurrent objects that can also be accessing the variable.
 Alternatively, cache-coherence protocols on multiprocessor architectures can serve the same purpose.
 For example, 64-bit operations can be problematic since the operation could be performed as two separate 32-bit operations to a non-volatile long or double in many computers.
 Because other threads can read the value after the first write of 32 bits and before the second write, the value could be incorrect.
 By declaring the long or double variable as volatile, the writes and reads of the long or double variables are always atomic.
 Note, however, that many types or classes cannot be declared volatile.

-Concurrent access to an object needs to be synchronized to prevent data races and unforeseen results.
+Concurrent access to an object must be synchronized to prevent data races and unforeseen results.
 To avoid unsynchronized access among threads, Java provides the synchronized keyword.
 Java provides synchronized methods to ensure non-interleaved access to an object of a class.
 The synchronized keyword indicates that a mutual-exclusion lock is implicitly acquired for the executing thread.
 For example:

 public synchronized void tallyTotal (int newValue){